 Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
-Here's Thursday's query: Name: Fred Damato Question: Would this work to jump start the economy?…
+Here's today's query: Name: Charles, San Francisco, Calif.
+The Fed Chairman and President Obama often…

 Paul Solman answers questions from NewsHour viewers and web users on business and economic news most days on his Making Sen$e page.
-Here's Thursday's query: Name: Ben Roman Question: I am having a problem with trying to…
+Here's today's query: Name: Paul, El Cerrito, Calif.
+I have been a dedicated viewer of…

 Economy Jan 07December’s Job Numbers: Do They Represent All Job Seekers?